cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

 **2.2.0**
 - Implement Laser Drone!
-- Temporary model and icon for now.
-They are fully functional, though.
+Fully functional with custom model and icons.
+- Integrate ChensHelpers.
+- Write full documentation of the mod.

 **2.1.4**
 - Rollback dependency of R2API to `2.5.14`.